GarethMenezes/study/README.md

 On every commit, the worker is automatically built with `npx wrangler deploy` on the Cloudflare Workers platform; the status of the build can be seen in the runs next to each commit.

-To run locally in development mode, use `npx wrangler dev` from the `src/backend` directory.
+To run locally in development mode, use `npx wrangler dev --env dev` from the `src/backend` directory.
 This will start a local server on `http://127.0.0.1:8787`.
 It'll auto reload on changes and display logs in the console.

 ## Testing